modeset/dotset/README.md

 We've created a [list of plugins][deprecated] we've run in the past or that might be useful for your particular environment.

+_Note: All settings are tuned to work within a Terminal.
+This means there are no `gui` settings, including the color themes.
+We only sport Vim in Apple's Terminal.
+Keepin' it minimal._

 ### External dependencies

 To take advantage of certain Bash and Vim settings, install the